MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugger-port-assignments.md

 This port is configurable from the command line: **Msvsmon /wow64port \<port number>**.

-## Remote Debugger Ports on Azure App Service
+## Remote Debugger Ports on Windows Azure App Service

 Remote debugger ports are configurable.
 Currently, Azure App Service does not use the default ports associated with your version of Visual Studio.
 Azure App Service uses port 4024 (64-bit) and 4025 (for a 32-bit process) for the remote debugger.